 Palm Springs To Joshua Tree: 45 Minutes Away

 If you aren’t staying in Joshua Tree proper, I’m assuming you’re coming from the Palm Springs area which is about a 45-minute drive from Joshua Tree.
-I’ve used Palm Springs as a base for day trips to Joshua Tree in the past, and vice versa.
-(Most recently I stayed in Joshua Tree and used it as a base for exploring Desert X in Palm Springs!)
+Visting Joshua Tree from Palm Springs is easy, fun and totally doable between your lazy days lounging by a pool or exploring Indian Canyons.

 This time of day, roads should be clear enough that you can make it into the park for sunrise to start your epic Joshua Tree one-day trip!
 That being said, do check Waze or traffic reports prior to leaving to check if any accidents happened on the way to Joshua Tree.
 It’s up a mountain pass and it’s not uncommon for drivers to flip their cars over when speeding around curves.
 When that happens, it backs the whole area up for hours.